 If you believe that income tax rates will rise in the future, Roth might be a good idea.
 That could happen in at least two ways, although anything is possible:

 - Across-the-board tax rate increases: If legislation results in higher rates, it’s possible that you’d pay taxes at a higher rate, even if your income remains the same.

-- Moving up in the tax brackets: If your income increases and current laws are unchanged, some portion of your earnings might be taxed at higher rates.
+- Moving up in the tax brackets: If your income increases and current laws remain unchanged, a portion of your earnings might be subject to higher income tax rates.

-Traditionally, the assumption was that you’d be in a lower tax bracket in retirement: You stop earning income from your job, and you have a relatively small income from Social Security (and maybe a pension).
-If that holds true, Roth could end up being the wrong move.
-But even then, it’s not so simple—the world is a complicated place.
+Traditionally, the assumption was that you’d be in a lower tax bracket in retirement: You stop earning income from employment, and you have a relatively small income from Social Security (and maybe a pension).
+If that holds true, Roth could end up being the wrong move because you’d pay taxes during your highest earning years.
+But even then, the decision is not simple—several other factors could work in your favor (or not).
 The type of account you use could affect how much income you show on tax returns, which could impact other areas of your finances.

-We can never know what will happen, so you need to make some assumptions and educated guesses.
-If you’re not confident one way or the other, you can always spread the money around by making both traditional contributions and Roth contributions.
+We can never know what will happen, so you need to make some assumptions and educated guesses—and then live with the consequences.
+If you’re not confident one way or the other, you can diversify your savings by making both traditional contributions and Roth contributions.
 That way, you’ll have the option to pull from whichever account works best for you when you need funds.